Scripts editor

 Script result

-Script run time given in ms.
+Script runtime given in ms.

 [OPERATION_TIME] [OPERATION_TYPE]: Operation textFor example: